ngraziano/SharpRTSP/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ngraziano/SharpRTSP/badge.svg?branch=master)](https://coveralls.io/github/ngraziano/SharpRTSP?branch=master)

 A C# library to handle RTSP connections and RTP data streams.
-RTSP - will connect, setup the stream and play the stream.
+* RTSP Client - will connect to a RTSP server, setup the stream and play the stream.
+UDP, TCP and Multicast are supported.
-RTP - will recive RTP and RTCP packets and pass them to a transport handler Transport Handler - A H264 transport handler is provided.
+* RTP Receiver - will recieve RTP and RTCP packets and pass them to a transport handler
+* RTSP Server - will accept RTSP connections and talk to clients
+* RTP Sender - will send RTP packets to clients
+* Transport Handler - A H264 transport handler is provided.
 Other video and audio formats are not supported at the current time.

 **:warning: : This library do not handle the decoding of the video (eg converting H264 into a bitmap).
 SharpRTSP is limited to the transport layer.
 You mut use a library like FFMPEG or use Operating System APIs to do the decoding.**